-The Denver Family Institute formed in 1982 as the Family Therapy Training Center of Colorado in cooperation with the University of Denver’s Graduate School of Social Work.
+The Denver Family Institute formed in 1982 as the Family Therapy Training Center of Colorado in partnership with the University of Denver’s Graduate School of Social Work.
+The clinic began offering client services in 1991.
 In 2001, the name changed to the Denver Family Institute.
-DFI maintains an excellent cooperative relationship with the University of Denver through our Joint Training Program.
-The clinic began offering client services in 1991.

 - If your therapist believes that you are an imminent danger to yourself.